JSubelj/g910-gkey-macro-support/README.md

 ## Uninstalling
 ### By script (recommended)
-Run the uninstalling script: `chmod +x uninstall.sh; ./uninstall.sh`
+Run the uninstalling script: `chmod +x uninstall; ./uninstall`
-Run `./uninstall.sh -d` to perform a dry-run (no actual removal will be done, actions will only be displayed).
+Run `./uninstall -d` to perform a dry-run (no actual removal will be done, actions will only be displayed).

 ### Manual uninstall
 If you prefer to do it manually, these are the commands :